Unboxed-Software/solana-course/content/token-program.md

 Under the hood, the `createMint` function is simply creating a transaction that contains two instructions:
 1. Create a new account
-2. Initialize a new Mint
+2. Initialize a new mint

 This would look as follows: